Injectivity of Gabor phase retrieval from lattice measurements: Introduction

-Our first main result, Theorem \ref{main_theorem}, shows that condition $(\mathbf{U})$ holds for arbitrary $c>0$ with the signal class $\mathcal{C}=L^4[-c/2,c/2]$ of compactly supported \emph{complex-valued} functions and the discrete sampling set $X=\Z\times (2c)^{-1}\Z$.
-The proof uses Shannon's sampling theorem to sample in frequency space as well as Zalik's theorem (Theorem \ref{thm:zalik}) on the completeness of Gaussian translates to obtain the desired sampling rate in $x$.
+The proof of the previous theorem uses Shannon's sampling theorem to sample in frequency space as well as Zalik's theorem (Theorem \ref{thm:zalik}) on the completeness of discrete Gaussian translates.
+Our second main result, Theorem \ref{main_theorem2}, provides a uniqueness theorem for Gaussian shift-invariant spaces $V_\beta^1(\varphi)$,